packbackbooks/engineering-docs/careers/readme.md

 #### Changing Pathways

-If they haven’t already decided on a pathway, engineers should use the Senior Engineer level to explore which pathway best suits their skills and goals.
+If they haven't already decided on a pathway, engineers should use the Senior Engineer level to explore which pathway best suits their skills and goals.
 If a Senior Engineer embarks down one pathway only to discover that it is not the best fit for them, they may change to a different path (assuming a position is available) without any loss of compensation or seniority.
-If this change happens beyond the Senior Engineer level, Packback will do it’s best to accommodate a change but will need to take qualifications and experience into consideration (e.g. a VP may not necessarily be qualified to become a Principal Engineer.)
+If this change happens beyond the Senior Engineer level, Packback will do it's best to accommodate a change but will need to take qualifications and experience into consideration (e.g. a VP may not necessarily be qualified to become a Principal Engineer.)

 ## Example Accomplishments by Level